 Plumber told Accused that he knew he should go to the hospital because his head was constantly hurting but that he had decided not to go.
 A week later Plumber died as a result of a brain injury.
-A medical expert found that the brain injury was caused by recent trauma to the head and found that if Plumber had been medically treated sooner, he would possibly have survived the head trauma.
+A medical expert found that the brain injury was caused by recent trauma to the head and found that if Plumber had been treated sooner, he would possibly have survived the head trauma.

-Do you think Alan Accused will be found guilty of any offences?
+Will Alan Accused be found guilty of any offences?
 Please set out your reasons why or why not, and include an analysis of each element of the offences and any relevant defences.